vchirikov/GoToDnSpy/Readme.md

 ![Shortcut example](images/shortcut.png)

+## ISSUES

+"is not a valid identifier" errors means that for now plugin can't parse syntax tree under caret, please create issue on github with sample of code, it's help improve extension.

 ## Release notes

+- 1.0.3
+    + Added navigate support for Roslyn many others `*DeclarationSyntax`
+        (less "is not a valid identifier" errors)
+    + Add support for referenced project output (i.e. your referenced class library project) (no more 'not found' errors on this type of reference)
 - 1.0.2
     + Added navigate support for Roslyn `PropertyDeclarationSyntax`
         (less "is not a valid identifier" errors)